When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Connor Durman

-Connor is a espresso bean salesman and he can be hoping for his personal Maya Jama when he will get in to the villa.
+Connor is a espresso bean salesman and he will probably be hoping for his personal Maya Jama when he will get in to the villa.

 Callum Jones

-This scaffolder describes himself as a cheeky chap however will his persona bag him his sort on paper?
+This scaffolder describes himself as a cheeky chap however will his character bag him his sort on paper?

 Nas Majeed

-Nas describes himself as “very different” to guys who’ve been on Love Island earlier than which might give him the sting within the competitors.
+Nas describes himself as “very different” to guys who’ve been on Love Island earlier than which may give him the sting within the competitors.

 Ollie Williams